DVD disc repair and repair of other optical discs are requirements when these media have degraded or have been damaged.

-Perhaps the principal way that optical discs can be damaged is because of physical damage caused by poor handling.
-Poor handling of optical media can lead to CD scratches or DVD scratches and CD and DVD scratch repair methods will be required, the delamination of disc layers, disc warping, disc cracking, disc breakage, and contamination of disc surfaces with fingerprints, dust, or other debris.
+Perhaps the principal way that optical discs are physically damaged is because of poor handling.
+Poor handling of optical media can lead to CD scratches or DVD scratches and CD and DVD scratch repair methods will be required.
+One such repair method that has been mentioned is using toothpaste to repair scratches.

 Another source of damage to optical media can be caused by the storage enclosure.
-For CDs and DVDs, the best storage enclosure is a regular size jewel case.
-Jewel cases can also be purchased that are made of polypropylene instead of polystyrene.
+For CDs, DVDs, and Blu-ray discs, the best storage enclosure is a regular size jewel case.
+Jewel cases made of polypropylene instead of the common polystyrene are also available.
 The polypropylene jewel cases are more rigid and will not shatter like the standard jewel cases.
-Storage enclosures such as thin jewel cases or sleeves made of paper or plastic are not recommended and can lead to physical or chemical damage of the disc.
-DVD disc repair or other disc repair may be required if optical discs are stored in enclosures that are not recommended.
+Avoid using storage enclosures such as thin jewel cases or sleeves made of paper or plastic.
+These can lead to physical or chemical damage of the disc.
+DVD disc repair or other disc repair may be necessary if storing optical discs in enclosures that are not recommended.

-The placement of adhesive labels on the top of CDs and DVDs is a common way that these media are damaged.
-If a CD or a DVD has an adhesive label on it, either in the short term or in the long term the disc will be negatively affected.
-DVD or CD repair likely requires the removal of the label in order for the media to function properly.
+The placement of adhesive labels on the top of CDs and DVDs is a common method that these media are damaged.
+If a CD or a DVD has an adhesive label on it, either in the short term or in the long term, the disc will be negatively affected.
+DVD or CD repair likely requires the removal of the label for the media to function properly.
 Label removal must be performed carefully; otherwise the disc will be irreversibly damaged.

-In addition to the above stated problems, CDs, DVDs, and Blu-ray discs may not play properly simply because of player or drive problems and player or drive repair is required.
+In addition to the above stated problems, CDs, DVDs, and Blu-ray discs, may not play properly simply because of player or drive problems and player or drive repair is required.
+Sometimes when reading or playing a disc, a no disc error appears even though there is a disc in the drive.
+This is usually caused by a dirty lens.
 The equipment may also damage the optical media as discussed at the circular scratches page.